mgwalker/mgwalker.github.io/src/readme.md

   The software they were working with caused them significant problems, and we proposed several possible paths forward.
 The project ended before making a choice or implementing a solution.

+---

+## Prior to 18F

+Before 18F, I worked as a civilian in the US Army Corps of Engineers (USACE) at the Engineer Research and Development Center (ERDC).
+(I agree, it ought to be "Engineering" but nobody asked me.)
+USACE has a joint military and civil service mission.
+The civil service mission is broad, including things such as environmental protection, navigable waterways, managing all public dams, and disaster response and relief.
+The civil mission is mostly staffed by civilian personnel.
+The military mission is to serve all the engineering needs of the US Army, and is mostly staffed by military personnel.

+- ### Engineered Resilient Systems

+  Worked with military services to build tools to help them more thoroughly consider design candidates for new vehicle systems that could meet a wide set of mission requirements over a long period of time.
+These vehicle designs were deemed "resilient" because they would reduce lifetime operational costs.
+In essence, we built tools to analyze very large, multidimensional model data to identify clusters of design candidates that satisfied miission constraints so designers and decisionmakers could narrow their focus more quickly.
+For this work, I was awarded an Army civilian service medal.

+- ### Deployable Force Protection

+  Worked across various Army offices to support initiatives aimed at keeping military personnel safe in deployment.
+We helped build tools to translate all sensor inputs into a common protocol that enabled greater integration than was otherwise possible.
+In a second phase, we proposed and began development of a small drone platform that integrated with the sensor protocol to provide fast visual inspection of sensor-detected threats.

+- ### Operation BlueRoof / Rapid Temporary Repair

+  Operation BlueRoof and the Rapid Temporary Repair program are FEMA programs intended to help victims of large-scale natural disasters (most typically hurricanes) get back into their homes quickly.
+BlueRoof provides thick, high-quality blue tarps to act as a temporary roof repair.
+For other home damage, the Rapid Temporary Repair program could replace windows, doors, and other structural elements.
+While FEMA operates both programs, USACE is typically tapped to actually execute them.

+  My work was focused on converting the paper application process into a more streamlined digital process.
+By getting people's information into the digital system directly, we removed the burden of manually entering the information from paper forms later and dramatically reduced the risk of paperwork getting lost or destroyed, a high risk in a disaster zone.
+Our work resulted in the average turnaround time for tarp deployment from about 20 days to about 2 days.

+- ### Interagency Performance Evaluation Taskforce (IPET)

+  USACE has a large share of responsibility for the flood protection systems along the Mississippi River, including around New Orleans.
+After Hurricane Katrina in 2005 resulted in widespread flooding and flood control system failure, USACE launched a systemic study to understand what went wrong and how to prevent it happening again.
+As part of the IPET study team, I led the development and maintenance of the data system that all geospatial data related to the study was loaded into and disseminated from.
+This included high-resolution LIDAR, satellite spatial photography, aerial photography, and much more.
+For this work, I was awarded a civilian medal by the Army Chief of Engineers.